nexidict/Adipose-API/README.md

 ## 🎂 Overstuffed Compatibility
 Full Overstuffed Override!
-When overstuffed is installed, adipose will use overstuffed's weight values and pehkui commands automatically!
+When overstuffed is installed, adipose will use overstuffed's stuffed, weight values and pehkui commands automatically!